preetham018github/Statistical-Analysis-Linear-Regression/README.md

 Statistical_Analysis_Linear_Regression_Report.pdf: A comprehensive report summarizing the findings, visualizations, and key insights from the project.

-dataset.csv: The dataset utilized in the regression analysis, containing independent features and the dependent variable.
+Linear_Regression_dataset.csv: The dataset utilized in the regression analysis, containing independent features and the dependent variable.

 requirements.txt: A list of dependencies required to run the analysis.